MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/FY26 VTD_Demos/DEMO_demo_setup.md

 **This setup is not part of any demo.**

-Complete all steps in this lab before recording or delivering Virtual Training Day demos.
+Complete all steps in this lab **24 hours** before recording or delivering Virtual Training Day demos.
 These tasks prepare the tenant so demos run as expected and don't rely on background configuration being performed live.

 Nothing in this lab should be shown, narrated, or completed during a demo.